Make Fun Of Life!

 Marla: Spookghetti.

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Pastas” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Pastas Gathered By David Hugh Beaumont.

 If ghosts can walk through walls and glide down stairs, then why do they not fall through floors?